 Try and make your resolutions positive so you are focusing on what you want, instead of what you don’t want to happen.
 So, instead of saying ‘I won’t spend money at the cafe’, rephrase your goal to say ‘I will save money by making homemade lunches’, for example.
 Visualise what life will be like when you finally achieve your goal.

 The best way to motivate yourself is by taking action, the motivation will follow.
-Try not to postpone resolutions like sorting out your finances or switching energy provider for instance.
 Why put off for tomorrow what can be done today?

 Write your goals down, then you are sure to remember them.
 By putting pen to paper, you are also making a commitment to yourself that you can keep referring to if you feel you’re about to fall off the wagon.
 Think about writing post-it notes or setting calendar reminders in your phone to jog your memory.

 List the reasons behind each intention you have set.
 If your resolution is to save more money, ask yourself why you want to do this.
 Is it for a holiday?
 An emergency fund?
 For peace of mind?
 Reminding yourself of the purpose behind it will help keep you focused on the task at hand.